 The university purchases electricity on the wholesale market from approved suppliers by utilizing the competitive, electronic bidding services platform provided by the PSFEI.
 The contracted vendor supplies the commodity product to the local distribution company (The Pennsylvania Electric Company, PENELEC), which transports and delivers the electrical energy to metered locations across IUP’s main campus.

-HESS Energy Marketing Co, doing business as Direct Energy LLC., is the current supplier servicing the wholesale purchase account.
+Direct Energy LLC., is the current supplier servicing the wholesale purchase account.
 The satellite campus at Northpointe (Kittanning) is currently served by the Allegheny Power Company as the local distribution company at that location.

 The Pennsylvania American Water Company provides water services to numerous metered locations across the campus.
 A separate, drilled deep well provides a source of auxiliary water for the production processes at the Central Energy Facility and at a significant cost savings over municipally purchased water.